Cwantic/Documentation/Settings/Databases/Piping.md

 | -------- | ---- | ---- |
 | Length | m | ft |

-The length corresponds to half the length of the collector (L1 in the picture) :
+The length corresponds to half the length of the header (L1 in the picture) :

 ![Image](../../Images/Piping5.jpg)